nicopop/ManualApWorlds/worlds/manual_outerwilds_nicopopxd/docs/en_Manual_OuterWilds_Nicopopxd.md

 ### High Energy Lab Break Spacetime

 At minimum you need to have "Signal > distress", the scout and Signaloscope
-then get in the High Energy Lab and break SpaceTime thats all there is to it
+then get in the High Energy Lab and break SpaceTime thats all there is to it.
 For more info on the location of the goal: check [here](#high-energy-lab-break-spacetime-requirement)

 ### Visit All Archive DLC required